22 Years Later, Basketball Fans Still Remember Hank Gathers & the Legacy He Left Behind

 Players in this post:

-Eric Gathers Greg Kimble
+Greg Kimble Eric Gathers

 It was March 4, 1990 when the college basketball world was shaken up after Loyola Marymount’s senior leader Hank Gathers collapsed and died on the basketball court during a WCC tournament game against Portland.